sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ## What is MLE?

-<p>The following is a general setup for a statistical inference problem: There is an unknown quantity that we would like to estimate.
+The following is a general setup for a statistical inference problem: There is an unknown quantity that we would like to estimate.
 We get some data From the data, we estimate the desired quantity this is frequentist approach to this problem.
-In this approach, the unknown quantity θ is assumed to be a fixed (non-random) quantity that is to be estimated by the observed data.</p>
+In this approach, the unknown quantity θ is assumed to be a fixed (non-random) quantity that is to be estimated by the observed data.

-<p>We now would like to talk about a systematic way of parameter estimation.
-Specifically, we would like to introduce an estimation method, called maximum likelihood estimation (MLE)</p>
+We now would like to talk about a systematic way of parameter estimation.
+Specifically, we would like to introduce an estimation method, called maximum likelihood estimation (MLE)
-<p>Let X1, X2, X3, ..., Xn be a random sample from a distribution with a parameter θ (In general, θ might be a vector, <math xmlns="http://www.w3.org/1998/Math/MathML">
+Let X1, X2, X3, ..., Xn be a random sample from a distribution with a parameter θ (In general, θ might be a vector, <math xmlns="http://www.w3.org/1998/Math/MathML">
   <mrow class="MJX-TeXAtom-ORD">
     <mi>&#x03B8;<!-- θ --></mi>
   </mrow>